5 festivals that are out of this world

 Superman himself will make many appearances, along with comic-book artists and writers and movie and TV-show actors.

-June, Trekfest in Riverside, Iowa.
+Late June, Trekfest in Riverside, Iowa.
 This village just south of Iowa City calls itself the "future birthplace" of Capt.
 James T. Kirk of "Star Trek.''

 There's a Trek trivia contest, Federation games (open to all ages and species), a costume contest, sky-watching, music from Tom and the Tribbles, a Saturday parade and fireworks.

 There will also be a kids' tractor pull, tug of war and a demolition derby.

 July 25-26, UFO Days in Elmwood, Wis.
 In 1975 and 1976, dozens of people, including a local police officer, reported seeing mysterious lights and flying objects near a rock quarry in this village, an hour east of the Twin Cities.